-- Following a pilot with a small group of patients at the end of 2019, the Paddle app is being rolled out across Berkshire, Oxfordshire, Buckinghamshire and Milton Keynes from February 2020.
-This will be by invitation only for people who have started a course of therapy from NHS talking therapies (IAPT) services.
-These are known as Healthy Minds in Buckinghamshire, Talking Space Plus in Oxfordshire, Talking Therapies in Berkshire and Talk for Change in Milton Keynes.
+Following a pilot with a small group of patients at the end of 2019, the Paddle app has been rolled out across Berkshire, Oxfordshire, Buckinghamshire and Milton Keynes.
+Phase 1 in 2020/21 involved rollout for people in the Oxford AHSN region who have started a course of psychological therapy (also known as NHS talking therapies or IAPT services).

 This was followed in 2021/22 by a further pilot study looking at how long patients stay well following treatment.
 Both pilot studies were successful (based on patients using Paddle during treatment and in continuing to monitor their progress after treatment).

 Feedback from the A&D network’s Patient Forum on the difficulties of maintaining therapeutic gains and staying well after discharge resulted in the network undertaking two patient surveys.
 Both showed that around 30% of patients looked for additional support in the first few months after treatment.

 Phase 2 is focused on developing the next level of functionality within the app and electronic patient record systems, enabling patients to submit monthly clinical scores for six months after discharge in the same way that they did during treatment, keep tabs on their progress and reflect on what has gone well and what has been more challenging.
 This follow-up data can be used by patients to track their wellbeing and secure support to stay on track.
 It will also be used by the services to determine how long patients are maintaining their clinical gains following treatment and which patient groups may need more support prior to discharge to stay well.